QueensEngSoc/dibs-wrapper/README.md

 ## Getting Started

-QBook is programmed entirely in Javascript, running Node.js on the backend and standard Javascript on the front end.
-It utilizes MongoDB for the database and Handlebars to create pages.
+QBook is programmed in Javascript and Typescript, running a Node.js Express server on the backend and a mix of standard Javascript and React on the front end.
+We use Babel and Webpack to bundle our ES6 / Typescript code into native JS.
+The new React pages also use React Router to enable client side routing between different pages.
+It utilizes MongoDB for the database and either Handlebars or React to create pages.
 For this app to run correctly, the MongoDB server will need to be running (cmd command: `mongod` in the bin directory of MongoDB; go to https://docs.mongodb.com/tutorials/install-mongodb-on-windows/ to learn more).
-To initialize and setup the server run the databaseSetup.js, with node.js, found in developer_tools.
+To initialize and setup the server run the databaseSetup.js, with node, found in developer_tools.
 See a detailed version below or in the developer_tools README.

 ## Running the server